Gamua/Flox-Ruby/README.md

     flox = Flox.new('game-id', 'game-key')

-Most of the time, you'll also need to login as a 'Hero'.
-A hero is a special Flox player that has super-user rights.
-Create a hero in the Flox interface and note down its 'key'.
+Just like in the command-line script, you'll need to login as a 'Hero':

     flox.login_with_key('hero-key')